Idilismiguzel/Automatic-Image-Captioning/README.md

 ![image1]

 - __1_Preliminaries.ipynb__ : Design a CNN-RNN model for automatically generating image captions.

-Implemented a CNN to transform the input image into a set of features.
+Implemented a CNN to transform to transform the input image into a set of features and Implemented an RNN decoder using LSTM cells to generate captions.
-![image2]

-Implemented an RNN decoder using LSTM cells.
-![image3]

-CNN-RNN model
 ![image4]

 - __2_Training.ipynb__ : Train the CNN-RNN model.